Grain d'Orge Brewery

-Grain d'Orge Brewery "Brasserie du Grain d’Orge" is a microbrewery in the village of Nombourg in Wallonia, Belgium.
-The Wallonia tourist board has given the pub and brewery the label "Bistrot de Terroir" (quality label), which distinguishes the "cafés typiques de Wallonie" that provide a warm welcoming atmosphere ("vous garantit un accueil convivial") and the quality of an authentic establishment and the authentic experience, they also let visitors discover regional specialties.
+Grain d'Orge Brewery "Brasserie du Grain d’Orge" is a microbrewery in the village of Hombourg in Wallonia, Belgium.
+The Wallonia tourist board has given the pub and brewery the label "Bistrot de Terroir" (quality label), which distinguishes the "cafés typiques de Wallonie" that provide a warm welcoming atmosphere ("vous garantit un accueil convivial") and the quality of an authentic establishment and the authentic experience.

 History

 In 1997, owner and brewmaster Benoît Johnen, reopened the local café of his native village Hombourg, and turned it into a micro brewery where small batches of beer were produced.
-In 2000 he launched a major overhaul of the building, creating a spacious annex that could hold the brewing equipment bought form the breweries ‘La Magonnette’ and ‘Ruwet’, which resulted in a first brew in 2002.
+In 2000, he launched a major overhaul of the building, creating a spacious annex that could hold the brewing equipment bought form the breweries ‘La Magonnette’ and ‘Ruwet’, which resulted in a first brew in 2002.

-In 2007 750Hl of beer were produced and in 2008, he it was decided that the location was becoming a major obstacle to further development.
+In 2007, 750Hl of beer were produced and in 2008, he it was decided that the location was becoming a major obstacle to further development.
 The family farm is chosen as the location of choice.
 The building of the former garage GjCars was converted to storage and the stables were converted to a brewing hall, spacious and well within the standards required.